BrianDarmitzel/INFO-201-Group-Project/Project_Proposal.md

 ## 5.0 Team Coordination
 * Weekly meeting time: Thur 3.30-5.30 PM
-* Your individual goal(s) for the project and your roles:
+* Our individual goal(s) for the project and our roles:
     * Brian: My goal for this project is create something that I can be proud of looking back on, and to increase my understanding of data science and informatics.